-Avenues Recovery is here to guide you through every stage of drug and alcohol addiction, from awareness to long-term sobriety.
+We are here to guide you through every stage of drug and alcohol addiction, from awareness to long-term sobriety.

 Euphoric Recall Definition

-In other words, the person may experience ‘selective memory,’ where they wrongly romanticize their addiction, and long to once again experience the pleasant emotions and sensations that are inherent in addiction, while failing to recall the damaging aspects.
+In other words, the person may experience ‘selective memory,’ where they wrongly romanticize their addiction, and long to once again experience the pleasant emotions and sensations inherent in addiction, while failing to recall the damaging aspects.

-Why Does Euphoric Recall Occur?
+Why Does Euphoric Recall Happen?

 The reality is that drugs and alcohol do cause users to experience short-term pleasure, euphoria, and excitement.
-Especially if you’re accustomed to using substances at every party or celebration, it could be extremely difficult to remember, at all times, how you felt the day after- the shame, self-pity, disgust, hangover, and other adverse physical and emotional side effects.
+Especially if you’re accustomed to using substances at every party or celebration, it could be extremely difficult to remember, at all times, how you felt the day after - the shame, self-pity, disgust, hangover, and other adverse physical and emotional side effects.

 Dangerous Effects of Euphoric Recall

 Although it’s certainly true that drugs and alcohol can sometimes improve performance, boost motivation, and increase confidence, addicts use substances in an extreme and unhealthy way.
-This means that although they can sometimes be useful in certain ways, addictive substances are dangerous and cause tragic side effects in the long term.

-Signs of Euphoric Recall
+Signs of Euphoric Recall in Addiction Recovery

 You know you’re experiencing euphoric recall when you think about the time you used drugs or alcohol fondly.
-It often happens at a social event where others are using drugs or alcohol, but it can start randomly, too, like when you’re sitting at a restaurant and noticing the alcohol being served.
+It often happens at a social event where others are using drugs or alcohol, but it can start randomly, too, like when you’re sitting at a restaurant and notice the alcohol being served.

 Here are some signs of euphoric recall to be aware of: